midsubspace/Kebab_Simulator/wiki/shop_listings/README.md

-This is a listing of all items in each shop and their base price without discounts
+This is a listing of where to get the Ingredients and their base prices without discounts